ayeshasdina/researchlab/index.md

 # Artificial Intelligence Research in Security Lab

 The Artificial Intelligence Research in Security Lab develops novel algorithms in a diverse array of subjects, notably Computer Networks Security, Machine Learning, Internet of Things (IoT), Cloud Computing, and Bioinformatics.
-If you are interested to join us, please check out our openings [age for more information and a description of our current open positions.
+If you are interested to join us, please check out our openings page for more information and a description of our current open positions.

 {% include section.html %}
 ## News